HOUSTON — In one of the largest medical centers in the world, the coronavirus is changing how some of Houston’s hospitals do business.

 Memorial Hermann Hospital

-"Memorial Hermann recognizes the importance of family support in the healing process and is encouraging the use of video chat programs on your personal device to visit with loved ones who cannot visit in person."
+The hospital continues to encourage the use of video chat programs on your personal device to visit with loved ones who cannot visit in person.

 HCA Houston Healthcare